deep-learning-mit/staging/_posts/2023-11-08-increasing-context-length-for-transformers.md

 ---
 layout: distill
 title: Increasing Context Length For Transformers
-description: How can we make self-attention more efficient?
+description: How can we make attention more efficient?
 date: 2023-11-08
 htmlwidgets: true